 The set comes with the train, conductor, gorilla, polar bear, and a pack of food for the animals.
 What is neat is that any of the animals or the conductor fit in the driver’s seat.
 My son’s personal preference is to have the polar bear drive and the conductor sit in the back with the gorilla.
 I am not sure if a polar bear driving meets safety regulations, and I hope the conductor will be okay with the gorilla, but we haven’t seemed to have any major accidents yet.

 The train has a smoke stack that can be pushed to make different train noises.
 The train car can also be pushed down to sing different songs, and it makes different animal noises when it moves.
+Overall, it is a great toy that has brought a lot of fun into our home, and will make a great addition in yours!

 The Danger Scale